-Dynamics of exoplanet systems.
-(1) (Manuscript in preparation) Collaborating with with Dr. E. Budding (Carter O bservatory, Wellington, New Zealand), a theoretical model to explain anomalies in photometric and spectroscopic measurements of exoplanet transits in several systems, using data primarily from the Kepler mission.
-The model has been develop ed to include interaction of the normal mode oscillations of a rotating host star with an orbiting exoplanet, without assuming alignment of the rotation and orb ital axes (as has been the case in the literature).
-Rotational-orbital motion in teraction causing resonance effects give rise to significant orbital precession and nutation.
-The effects, which occur mainly in exoplanetary systems hosted by early-type stars, are at the limit of detectability by the Kepler mission data, but may well be within reach of modern missions, such as TESS and Webb space tel escopes.
-These interactions have been shown to be dynamically complex: initial a nalyses and numerical experiments indicate the resonance-induced orbital precess ion effects are comparable to "classical" (rotationdistortion induced) precession.
+Orbital precession in exoplanet systems.
+(1) (Manuscript submitted to Monthly Notices of Royal Astronomical Society: 26 August, 2022; under revision) Collaborating with with Dr. E. Budding (Carter Observatory, Wellington, New Zealand), a theoretical model to explain anomalies in photometric and spectroscopic measurements of exoplanet transits in several systems, using data primarily from the Keplerand TESS missions.
+The model has been developed to include interaction of the normal mode oscillations of a rotating host star with an orbiting exoplanet, without assuming alignment of the rotation and orbital axes (as has been the case in the literature).
+Rotational-orbital motion interaction causing resonance effects give rise to significant orbital precession and nutation.
+The effects, which occur mainly in exoplanetary systems hosted by early-type stars, are at the limit of detectability in the Kepler mission data.
+In the past 3 years, the much-improved data from TESS has revealed intrinsic oscillations in Upper Main Sequence stars.
+Modern missions, such as James Webb Space Telescope, will open up these new areas.
+The spin-orbit interactions in these systems have been shown to be dynamically complex: an analytical model and numerical experiments indicate the resonance-induced orbital precession effects are comparable to "classical" (rotation-distortion induced) precession.
+The effects of precession on transit time variations have been estimated.
 Observational data of systems with unaligned rotation and orbital axes are becoming more plentiful and accurate, and the predictions of this paper will soon be within reach of modern exoplanet system measurements.
-This work is an ext ension of much earlier work, published in 2 papers in Monthly Notices of the Roy al Astronomical Society (1987-1988).
+This work is an extension of earlier work, published in 2 papers in Monthly Notices of the Royal Astronomical Society (1987, 1988).